 Lower Duality: the ignorant duality between subconscious me, or the observer, and the world.

 Higher Duality: the awakened duality between our higher individuality and universal existence.

-Ego: the sense of me based on personality fully identified with psychological content; a combination of the subconscious and subconscious self-referencing observer; me when disconnected from its pure subjectivity.
+Ego: the sense of me based on personality fully identified with psychological content and self-image; me when disconnected from its pure subjectivity.

-Embodiment: the merging of pure attention with the substance of me in which either conscious me or pure me is established as our fundamental identity; the merging of me with I am where universal or absolute me is actualized.
+Embodiment: the merging of pure attention with bare attention in which either conscious me or pure me is established as our fundamental identity.

 Emptiness: a content-free state of consciousness; no-mind; non-abidance; the state of absence.